itnproducoes/openheart/README.md

 - ST7735 (TFT) or SSD1306 (OLED) display
 - Sega Genesis/Mega Drive (Model 1 or 2)
 - Voltage divider resistors (4.7k and 10k) for Model 1 VA5/VA6
-- Resistor for controller pin 7 (22k) and pin VCLK 82Ω for Model 1 VA0 to VA4
+- Resistor for controller pin 7 (22k) for Model 1 VA0 to VA4
+- Resitor pin VCLK 82Ω
 - 20mm Piezo Disc Transducer and 100Ω resistor.
 - Wires for GPIO connections to console and controller
 - Diode 1n4001 optional.